This article has been updated on May 28, 2026.

 - They appear on the screen so everyone can follow along.

-- You can scroll back to read what was said in the last 3 minutes, but you cannot save or download them after the meeting ends.
+- You can scroll back to read what was said in the last 3 minutes, but participants cannot download them as a post meeting asset.

 Saving Your Meeting Text